maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 The important property of a cyclic group is that it contains a generator element.
 Multiplying the generator element by itself yields all elements in the cyclic group until the neutral element is reached.
 However, the generated elements are not used to be sorted.
-There is no obvious way to approximate the amount of times to multiply the generator by itself to yield a particular element.
+There is no obvious way to approximate the number of times to multiply the generator by itself to yield a particular element.

 Lets take the cyclic group $$((\mathbb{Z}/23\mathbb{Z})^{\times}, \cdot)$$